PanBrowse/PanVA/docs/thornton.md

 The second and third containers called `pecto205` and `pecto454` are PanVA instances.
 Consult [this repository's README](../README.md#running-the-application) on how an instance should be configured.
 Setting the correct `APACHE_UID` and `APACHE_GID` is very important.

-All instances above are configured to use the Docker image `ghcr.io/fdev/panva:`**`develop`**.
-This means that the image with the `develop` tag will be used.
+All instances above are configured to use the Docker image `ghcr.io/fdev/panva:develop`.
+This means that the image with the **`develop`** tag will be used.
 At some point it might be useful to have a specific instance running a specific feature branch.
-In that case, change the tag in the image name to the appropriate tag in the PanVA container registry.
+In that case, change the tag in the image name to the appropriate tag in the PanVA container registry, for example `ghcr.io/fdev/panva:feature-graph-explorer`.

 ## `panva.conf`